Norman2115/stake-and-snake/README.md

 The game is a prototype.
 If you spot any mathematical miscalculations...
 Just pretend it’s abstract art and move on.

+If you're looking for features and pages, [here](https://github.com/Norman2115/stake-and-snake/blob/main/README.md#features) they are.

 ## Scroll (Scroll Sepolia)
 * SnakeFactory
   * Factory contract that deploys contracts to manage Lobby and Tournament Games (Verified).